RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 Author's Family Name, Given Name.
 Year of publication.
 "Title of Article." *Name of Newspaper*, Date of publication.

-> Carey, Adam.
+> {.hanging-indent}Carey, Adam.
 2015.
-“Gas wars fire up in Victoria as consumers feel the heat.” *Age* (Melbourne), October 15, 2015.
+“Gas wars fire up in Victoria as consumers feel the heat.” *Age* (Melbourne), October 15, 2015. {/.hanging-indent}
 >
-> *New York Times*.
+> {.hanging-indent}*New York Times*.
 2002.
 “In Texas, Ad Heats Up Race for Governor.”
-July 30, 2002.
+July 30, 2002. {/.hanging-indent}

 ###### end-subtype-content